The effectiveness of neridronate in the treatment of bone diseases

 Differently in untreated cells the actin ring was not damaged and the osteoclasts showed a ruffled edge.
 Therefore, it was thought that morphological alterations in neridronate treated cells were less likely to have vacuoles and mitochondria and were characterized by the lack of ruffled edges typical of functionally altered cells.
 Several studies have shown that neridronate exerts an antitumor action, an outcome that has been achieved through a significant reduction in the profitability and growth of various cancer cell lines in vitro.

-Nerhydronate as well as biphosphonates in general, is therefore characterized by the action exerted on bone metabolism implemented through effects on other bone cells, such as osteoblasts, in many cases.
+Neridronate as well as bisphosphonates in general, is therefore characterized by the action exerted on bone metabolism implemented through effects on other bone cells, such as osteoblasts, in many cases.

 Neridronate also has a potential anabolic effect, confirmed by the use of human osteoblasts obtained from healthy and osteoporotic subjects.